 The second one is a memorial to the College dead from the Boer War.
 This war was the first occasion since the 1640s that Oxford undergraduates were allowed to interrupt their studies by joining up, and one of the people on this memorial, Charles Toller, was the first Univ undergraduate to die in action for over 250 years.

-James “Dusty” Miller, our former Head Porter, has compiled a biographical register of Univ’s war dead.
-Click here for more details about it.
+James “Dusty” Miller, our former Head Porter, has compiled a biographical register of Univ’s war dead, We Will Remember Them (Twin Serpents, 2008).

 On the North wall: At the top of this wall is Flaxman’s fourth monument, this one to Nathan Wetherell, who was Master of Univ in 1764–1807.
 This was presented by one of his daughters.
 It originally hung by the altar, where Wetherell lies buried, but was moved here in 1862.